 Starting with the most expensive option, you can install a complete kit.
 The kit will include everything from the collector and the tank to the pump and valves.
 Depending on the size of the tank you choose the price is going to vary.
 Overall you're looking at about R15 000.00 for a hot water system for 4 to 5 people.
 Take note that this is a rough estimation and your choices will have an effect the final price.[products_slider slide_to_show="3" limit="20" dots="false" cats="257"]

 Before moving to your other options, let's make some calculations first.
 The geyser is usually responsible for about half of your electricity bill, but for the sake of argument, we'll keep it at a very low R500.
 Over the next two years (if the price of electricity stays the same) you're paying R12 000 for your hot water.
 That's almost as much as the price of a complete solar geyser kit.
 But your solar geyser can provide you with hot water for up to 10 years.
 Taking the R500 over a period of 10 years will bring you to R60 000.00.
 That means you'll be saving R45 000.00, and recouping your investment in less than 3 years.

 Direct Thermosiphon solar geyser

 An indirect thermosiphon system is designed for freezing conditions.
-In this instance, with the GAP SOLAR geysers there is a jacket system where a space around the cylinder offers insulation and placement for a liquid called glycol that acts as the thermo insulation to ensure the temperature of the water is maintained for longer periods of time as well as not allowing it to freeze.
+In this instance, with the GAP SOLAR geysers, there is a jacket system where space around the cylinder offers insulation and placement for a liquid called glycol that acts as the thermal insulation to ensure the temperature of the water is maintained for longer periods of time as well as not allowing it to freeze.

 Retrofit Kits - Converting your electric geyser